 SAS has provided several functions you can use for this:

 When finished, the new polygons need to be loaded into the system.
-In one of our upcoming blog posts, we present this and other parts of the polygon creation process in more technical detail.

 Custom polygons in SAS VA: use case

 Suppose you have organised your activities based on a number of regions in Belgium that are specific to your business.
 The map on the left below presents you with a standard overview of your business activities in all Belgian municipalities.
-It probably won’t take you long to realize that it will be fairly hard, if not downright impossible, to gain actionable insights from the way those activities are represented here.
+It probably won’t take you long to realise that it will be fairly hard, if not downright impossible, to gain actionable insights from the way those activities are represented here.

 Now take a look at the map on the right.
 It contains the same information about your business activities from the same Belgian municipalities.
 Only now they are grouped by region: those regions, to be precise, that are specific to your business.
 A colour range, indicating high and low values, now clearly shows you – in the blink of an eye, so to speak – how your different regions are performing.
 Since the polygons used to achieve this are nowhere available, they had to be custom-made.

 As this example of custom regions created from lower-level existing regions also shows, polygons can be used in hierarchies, allowing you to go from a lower level (e.g. Municipality) to a higher level (e.g. Region) – and vice versa.
-Very often custom polygons fit in some middle layer, were they will open up to the lower structures from which they were created.
+Very often custom polygons fit in some middle layer, where they will open up to the lower structures from which they were created.

 In this particular use case we stayed within one country.
 Another benefit of deploying custom polygons is that it is easily possible to create regions while not looking at country borders.